Stained Glass Safety Gear: What You Really Need

 3M P100 Respirator Filters 60926

-This type of cartridge covers both Zinc Chloride & Ammonium Chloride Fluxes like Canfield Blu-Glass, Classic 100 Gel, & Amerway Gel as well as Paint!
+According to 3M, this type of cartridge covers both Zinc Chloride & Ammonium Chloride Fluxes like Canfield Blu-Glass, Classic 100 Gel, & Amerway Gel as well as Paint!
+They’ve said it also covers hydrogen chloride which, according to them, ammonium chloride becomes when heated.

 Schwer Cut Resistant Gloves